 The Digital Guardian developed DG Data Defender to help companies engage every employee in data security.
 It differs from traditional methods of security enforcement centered around identifying negative behavior and reporting it by using positive reinforcement to reward good behavior.
 One exciting feature is rewarding good security practices by awarding employees prizes such as e-store gift cards.

-Finally, gamification has also been used to recruit talents in cybersecurity.
+Finally, gamification has also been used to recruit cybersecurity talents.
 Several prominent organizations organize specific events or permanent bug bounties to find cybersecurity candidates.